OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 ## Excel Online (Business) connector

 [Connectors](/connectors/connectors) are the bridges between Power Automate and applications.
 The [Excel Online (Business) connector](/connectors/excelonlinebusiness) gives your flows access to Excel workbooks.
 The "Run script" action lets you call any Office Script accessible through the selected workbook.
-Not only can you run scripts through a flow, you can pass data to and from the workbook with the flow through the scripts.
+You can also give your scripts input parameters so data can be provided by the flow, or have your script return information for later steps in the flow.

 > [!IMPORTANT]
 > The "Run script" action gives people who use the Excel connector significant access to your workbook and its data.
 Additionally, there are security risks with scripts that make external API calls, as explained in [External calls from Power Automate](external-calls.md).
 If your admin is concerned with the exposure of highly sensitive data, they can either turn off the Excel Online connector or restrict access to Office Scripts through the [Office Scripts administrator controls](https://support.microsoft.com/office/19d3c51a-6ca2-40ab-978d-60fa49554dcf).